luisarbezerra/real-time-chat/doc/doc.md

 - **XSS Prevention**: All user inputs are sanitized using the `xss` library
   - Strips potentially dangerous HTML and JavaScript
-  - Applied to usernames and message content in the frontend, and in the server-side to ensure enforcement
+  - Applied to usernames and message content in the frontend, and on the server-side to ensure enforcement
 - **UUID for IDs**: Using `crypto.randomUUID()` for generating cryptographically secure random IDs
   - Prevents ID collisions and sequential ID attacks
 - **Input Validation**: Client and server-side validation of message content